Performance Guarantees for Quantum Neural Estimation of Entropies: Performance Guarantees for Quantum Neural Estimation

-\end{theorem} The proof of Theorem~\ref{Thm:minimaxrisk-QNE} is given in Section~\ref{Sec:Thm:minimaxrisk-QNE-proof}.
-In the upper bound in~\eqref{eq:minimax risk} on the expected absolute error, the terms in $ \xi_{\cF,\cS,\delta,b}$ correspond to the approximation error due to the neural net class and PQC, while the other term, which decays at rate $n^{-\frac 12}$, corresponds to the statistical component.
-The proof of~\eqref{eq:minimax risk} utilizes~\eqref{eq:approxcond} and the definition of $\cU(\delta,\cS)$ to control the approximation error, while the statistical error is bounded using a standard maximal inequality for a sub-Gaussian process along with~\eqref{eq:coventropy}.
-The tail inequality in~\eqref{eq:tailineQNEmrel} follows by upper bounding the absolute error in terms of suprema of centered separable sub-Gaussian processes, and invoking a chaining tail inequality (see, e.g.,~\cite{VanHandel-book}). \begin{remark}[Effective copy complexity] Since each inner loop of the QNE consumes $n$ copies of both $\rho$ and $\sigma$, the effective copy complexity of the algorithm that achieves the expected absolute error bound given in Theorem~\ref{Thm:minimaxrisk-QNE} is $O\big(n|\Theta(\delta,\cS)|\big)$.
+Choosing an expressive model to reduce the approximation error, however, comes at the cost of increased statistical complexity of the model.
+The associated statistical error can be bounded in terms of the suprema of separable sub-Gaussian processes indexed by the neural class and quantum circuit parameters, which is a key object of interest in empirical process theory and can be analyzed using the tools therein.
+In particular, the expected statistical error can be upper bounded in terms of a covering entropy integral \cite[Corollary 5.25]{VanHandel-book} with the random fluctuations around the latter exhibiting sub-Gaussian concentration \cite[Theorem 5.29]{VanHandel-book} (see Theorem \ref{thm:tailineq} below).
+Leveraging the aforementioned results, Theorem \ref{Thm:minimaxrisk-QNE} quantifies the approximation and statistical errors for a given neural net $\cF$ satisfying Assumption \ref{Assump1} and PQC $\cU(\delta,\cS)$.
+In \eqref{eq:minimax risk}, the term $ \xi_{\cF,\cS,\delta,b}$ corresponds to the approximation error component, with $\varepsilon(\cF,\cS)$ and $\delta$ denoting the neural net and PQC approximation parameter, respectively.
+The second term in \eqref{eq:minimax risk}, which decays at rate $n^{-\frac 12}$, corresponds to the statistical component.
+Below, we will instantiate Theorem \ref{Thm:minimaxrisk-QNE} to shallow (Corollary \ref{Cor-shallownn}) and deep (Proposition \ref{Prop:deepnn}) nets, where we explicitly quantify $\xi_{\cF,\cS,\delta,b}$ and $\kappa(\cF)$ in terms of neural net parameters. \begin{remark}[Effective copy complexity] Since each inner loop of the QNE consumes $n$ copies of both $\rho$ and $\sigma$, the effective copy complexity of the algorithm that achieves the expected absolute error bound given in Theorem~\ref{Thm:minimaxrisk-QNE} is $O\big(n|\Theta(\delta,\cS)|\big)$.
 Given this, it is of interest to determine or characterize the classes $\cS$ for which $|\Theta(\delta,\cS)|$ scales benignly as a function of $\delta$.
 However, this turns out to be a non-trivial problem, closely related to that of characterizing the class of unitaries which can be efficiently approximated.
 Nevertheless, in Section~\ref{Sec:copycomp} below, we will consider certain classes of states exhibiting symmetries for which the copy complexity scales efficiently. \end{remark}

 Next, we specialize Theorem~\ref{Thm:minimaxrisk-QNE} by considering specific embeddings and neural classes.
 We first define the neural class of interest. \begin{definition}[Neural network class] Let $2 \leq L \in \NN$, $k_0=m$, $k_1, \ldots, k_{L-1} \in \NN$, and $ k_L=1 $.
 A neural network with $L$ layers and activation~$\varphi\colon \RR \mapsto \RR$ is a map $f\colon \RR^{k_0} \mapsto \RR$ given by